 The 7 Human Foods That You Should Never Give Your Turtle

-So far, we’ve focused on the foods that are acceptable to share with your turtle, but there are a few things in your kitchen that you should keep to yourself.
+So far, we’ve focused on the foods that are acceptable to share with your turtle, but there are several foods in your kitchen that you should keep to yourself.

 All the oil and fat in fried foods are terrible for your turtle.
 Not only are they unable to digest these, but they will also negatively impact their health.

 While it may be tempting to give your turtle a taste of your favorite dessert, just don’t do it.
-Turtles are like dogs in that chocolate can kill them graveyard dead (they’re unlike dogs in most other respects, though).
+The caffeine and theobromine in chocolate are considered toxic for most pets.

 Turtles lack the enzymes necessary to break down dairy products, so don’t dump a glass of milk in your turtle’s tank.
-This also means you shouldn’t share cheese, or anything with butter, yogurt, etc.
+This also means you shouldn’t share cheese or any other dairy products either.

 5. Bread and Pasta

-Bread and pasta have no nutritional value and turtles can’t properly digest them.
-While it’s unlikely to kill them, it’s bad for their health in the long run.
+Bread and pasta have no meaningful nutrition for turtles, and turtles can’t properly digest them.

 This category includes lunch meat, sausage, and anything else that isn’t natural and is made specifically for human consumption.
 They’re just too unhealthy for your turtle.

 7. Anything With Refined Sugar

 Any candy or food with processed sugar should be avoided.

 It’s important to remember that turtles have evolved to eat things that they find in their natural habitat, and it’s unlikely that they’ve spent much time in an underwater McDonald’s.
-As a result, you should severely limit the number of human foods that you give them (with the possible exception of fresh veggies for adult aquatic turtles and box turtles).
+As a result, you should severely limit the number of human foods that you give them (with the exception of fresh veggies for adult aquatic turtles and box turtles).